Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Empirical Results

-The advantage of the LCM model immediately becomes apparent when attempting to compare to predictions from an LGP model.
-For $n = 1,000,000$ the LGP model becomes extremely difficult to fit.
-Thus, to compare the LCM to the LGP we set $n = 30$ (a small data problem).
-Certainly, the LGP can be implemented on a dataset much larger than $n = 30$, but a dataset of this size facilitates comparison of the LCM model to the LGP model over multiple replicates of the dataset $\{Z_{1},\ldots, Z_{n}\}$.
-Now, we simulate the dataset $\{Z_{1},\ldots, Z_{n}\}$ fifty times from the binomial distribution, and simulate another fifty independent replications of of $\{Z_{1},\ldots, Z_{n}\}$ from the negative binomial distribution.
-In Figure 2(a,b) we plot the ratio of total squared prediction error of the LCM model and the total squared prediction error of the LGP model over the fifty independent replicates of $\{Z_{i}\}$ by the corresponding data model.
-(For the negative binomial setting we plot the log of the ratio of the total square prediction errors for the purpose of visualization.)
-In Figure~2(a) a log ratio greater than zero indicates that the LCM has smaller total square prediction error.
-Likewise, in Figure 2 (b), a log ratio greater than zero indicates that the LCM has smaller total squared prediction error.
-Here, we see that the ratio of the total squared prediction errors are consistently larger than zero, and hence, the LCM clearly outperforms the LGP for this simulation design for both the binomial and negative binomial settings.
-Thus, not only does the LCM lead to computational advantages over the LGP for this example, there are also clear gains in predictive performance.
+{We consider a large sample size of $n = 100,000$ and} simulate $\{Z_{1},\ldots, Z_{n}\}$ fifty times from the binomial distribution, and simulate another fifty independent replications of of $\{Z_{1},\ldots, Z_{n}\}$ from the {Poisson} distribution.
+In Figure 1(a,b) we plot the difference in log mean squared prediction error (MSPE) error of the LCM model and the total squared prediction error of the LGP model over the fifty independent replicates.
+A difference greater than zero indicates that the LCM has smaller total square prediction error.
+Here, we see that the differences in log MSPE are consistently larger than zero, and hence, the LCM clearly outperforms the LGP for this simulation design for both the binomial and Poisson settings.
+Thus, not only does the LCM lead to {practical} advantages {(no tuning is involved)} over the LGP for this example, there are also clear gains in predictive performance. {Thus, this simulation suggests that the LCM model yields precise predictions, and is computationally feasible for a large dataset {with moderate values for $p$ and $r$}.
+Note that the high predictive performance of the LCM model occurs in a setting where we do not generate the truth from a multivariate logit-beta distribution.}